wernerglinka/metalsmith-company-starter/README.md

   Metalsmith company starter
 </h1>

+> **This starter is deprecated.
+Use the [Metalsmith2025 Structured Content Starter](https://github.com/wernerglinka/metalsmith2025-structured-content-starter) instead!**

 Bootstrap your company website with this Metalsmith starter.
 This starter includes Markdown content and Nunjucks templating.
-Check out a [demo of this starter](https://metalsmith-company-starter.netlify.app/).

 This starter is build in the style of a company marketing site.
 The components on this site are bare-bone interpretations of common information presentation patterns that can be found on many corporate websites.

 The website behaves like a Single Page Application (SPA) with the help of [Barba.js](https://barba.js.org/).

 Styles are written in SCSS, scripts in Javasript and compiled with Metalsmith plugins.
 Content is written in [Markdown](https://marked.js.org/) and templates are coded with [Nunjucks](https://mozilla.github.io/nunjucks/). **All page content is defined in the frontmatter of each page**.
 Except for blog pages, there are no long-text markdown sections.
 Rather content text area fields in the page frontmatter are compiled into HTML with a Nunjucks filter.

 Page sections are defined as a YAML object in the frontmatter.
 This approach lends itself to an easy integration with headless CMSs like forestry.io.
 Get a more [detailed explanation in this blogpost](https://glinka.co/blog/).

 ## Quick start